-Blanko restaurant review - Cape Town, South Africa
+Blanko restaurant - Cape Town, South Africa

 The Constantia Valley ticks every criterion of a bucolic Cape Town tableau.
 Table Mountain looms over the landscape of vineyards and small farms, while a network of walking paths, woodlands of ancient oaks, and natural streams frame perfectly the valley’s tony mansions and 18th-century Cape Dutch homes.